 - Napping, but more than just a rushed power nap.

 Physically go to a place where relaxing is the only thing you can do.

 Head out to a park or a nature preserve.

 You can bring a book, a picnic, a camera, or even a pair of running shoes!
-Regardless of activity, you will find yourself relaxing into nature.
+Regardless of the activity, you will find yourself relaxing in nature.

 Part of why this happens is that the amount of artificial stimulation we are exposed to is reduced.
 The sounds are expected, the colours flow effortlessly into each other, and natural light is great for our eyes (though, wearing sunglasses helps to reduce UV damage from the sun).
 Fresh air invigorates our lungs and our bodies function better without artificial heating or cooling.

 While not all cafes or libraries are equally relaxing, many places that offer couches are designed to be soothing.
 Find a location where you like the vibe and that you feel comfortable in.
 While you might be able to do work in these locations, strive to avoid it by bringing a fun book to read, a journal, or another small creative outlet.

 Have a spa day.

 If a completely fancy spa day is not in the financial books for you, often you can find a single treatment you can enjoy or a more reasonably priced location.
 Massages are usually covered by insurance and can physically help you to relax.

 Another option is to either purchase or make your own face masks and luxuriate in them as you do a manicure or pedicure.
 Focusing on skin or body care is a great way to relax!